tecangenomics/nudup/README.md

                 [-l LENGTH] [-v] [-h]
                 IN.sam|IN.bam

-Marks/removes PCR duplicates using the N6 sequence technology used in NuGEN's Ovation Target Enrichment libraries.
+Marks/removes PCR introduced duplicate molecules based on the molecular tagging technology used in NuGEN products.

-For single end reads, duplicates are marked if they fulfill the following
+For SINGLE END reads, duplicates are marked if they fulfill the following
-criteria: a) start in the same location b) have the same orientation/strand
-c) have the same N6 sequence.
+criteria: a) start at the same genomic coordinate b) have the same strand orientation c) have the same molecular tag sequence.
 The read with the highest mapping quality is kept as the non-duplicate read.

-For paired end reads, duplicates are marked if they fulfill the following criteria: a) start in the same location b) have the same template length c) have the same N6 sequence.
+For PAIRED END reads, duplicates are marked if they fulfill the following
+criteria: a) start at the same genomic coordinate b) have the same template length c) have the same molecular tag sequence.
 The read pair with the highest mapping quality is kept as the non-duplicate read.

-The runtime for marking and removal of duplicates depends on the format of the inputs.
 Here are the two cases for running this tool:

+- CASE 1 (Standard): User supplies two input files,
+ 1) SAM/BAM file that a) ends with .sam or .bam extension b) contains unique alignments only
+ 2) FASTQ file (ie: the Index FASTQ) that contains the molecular tag sequence for each read name in the corresponding SAM/BAM file as either a) the read sequence or b) in the FASTQ entry header name.
+If the index FASTQ read length is 6, 8, 12, 14, or 18nt long as expected for NuGEN products, the molecular tag sequence to be extracted from the read according to -s and -l parameters, otherwise the molecular tag will be extracted from the header of the FASTQ entry.

+- CASE 2 (Runtime Optimized): User supplies only one input file,
-- Case 1 (faster runtime): User supplies pre-built SAM/BAM alignment file that is sorted and has fixed length N6 sequence appended to the read name
+ 1) SAM/BAM file that a) ends with .sam or .bam extension b) contains unique alignments only c) is sorted d) has a fixed length sequence containing the molecular tag appended to each read name.
-- Case 2 (slower runtime): User supplies SAM/BAM alignment file and FASTQ file containing N6 sequence.
-SAM/BAM records do not have a N6 sequence, but the N6 sequence is a substring in the read or title of the FASTQ file.
-FASTQ read names must be unique, and each SAM/BAM record must have corresponding read name in the FASTQ file.

 Author: Anand Patel
 Contact: NuGEN Technologies Inc., techserv@nugen.com

 Input:
-  IN.sam|IN.bam         input sorted/unsorted SAM/BAM
+  IN.sam|IN.bam         input sorted/unsorted SAM/BAM containing only unique
+                        alignments (sorted required for case 2 detailed above)

 Options:
   -2, --paired-end      use paired end deduping with template.
 SAM/BAM
                         alignment must contain paired end reads.
+Degenerate read pairs (alignments for one read of pair) will be discarded.
-  -f INDEX.fq|READ.fq   FASTQ file paired with input SAM/BAM (REQUIRED if
+  -f INDEX.fq|READ.fq   FASTQ file containing the molecular tag sequence for
-                        SAM/BAM does not have N6 sequence appended to qname/read title)
-  -o OUT_PREFIX, --out OUT_PREFIX
+                        each read name in the corresponding SAM/BAM file (required only for CASE 1 detailed above) -o OUT_PREFIX, --out OUT_PREFIX
                         prefix of output file paths for sorted BAMs (default will create prefix.sorted.markdup.bam,
                         prefix.sorted.dedup.bam, prefix_dup_log.txt)
   -s START, --start START
-                        position in index read where N6 sequence begins.
-This should be a 1-based value that counts in from the END of the read. (default = 6)
-  -l LENGTH, --length LENGTH
+                        position in index read where molecular tag sequence begins.
+This should be a 1-based value that counts in from the 3' END of the read. (default = 6) -l LENGTH, --length LENGTH
-                        length of N6 sequence (default = 6)
-  -v, --version         show program's version number and exit -h, --help            show this help message and exit
+                        length of molecular tag sequence (default = 6) -v, --version         show program's version number and exit -h, --help            show this help message and exit
 ```